BP-H/superNova_2177/README.md

 streamlit run ui.py
 ```
 Or run `make ui` from the repository root to start the demo.
+`ui.py` replaces the previous `app.py` script and is now the canonical entry
+point for the Streamlit interface.
 Run these commands from the repository root. **Do not** execute `python ui.py`
 directly as that bypasses Streamlit's runtime.